danielaparker/jsoncons/README.md

 - Handles JSON texts of arbitrarily large depth of nesting, a limit can be set if desired
 - Supports [Stefan Goessner's JsonPath](http://goessner.net/articles/JsonPath/)

 As the `jsoncons` library has evolved, names have sometimes changed.
 To ease transition, jsoncons deprecates the old names but continues to support many of them.
-See the [deprecated list](deprecated) for the status of old names.
-New code should avoid the deprecated names.
+See the [deprecated list](https://github.com/danielaparker/jsoncons/wiki/deprecated) for the status of old names.
+The deprecated names can be suppressed by defining macro JSONCONS_NO_DEPRECATED, which is recommended for new code.

 ## Benchmarks